The Microcomputer Maintenance and Repair program prepares students for entry-level employment within a variety of industrial settings.

 While a variety of industries utilize computer maintenance and repair workers, general tasks might include the planning, directing, and coordinating of activities in support of electronic data processing, information systems, system analysis, and computer programming or repair.

 Typical day-to-day tasks could include:

-Direct daily operations of department, analyzing workflow, establishing priorities, developing standards and setting deadlines.
+Directing daily operations of a department, analyzing workflow, establishing priorities, developing standards and setting deadlines.

-Assign and review the work of systems analysts, programmers, and other computer-related workers.
+Assigning and reviewing the work of systems analysts, programmers, and other computer-related workers.